 There is no known way of stopping early menopause.
 Women are often deep into symptoms by the time they seek medical attention, but even with early detection doctors are not capable of stopping menopause.
 Women who are heading into premature or early menopause may choose to have eggs harvested and frozen if they want to have children in the future.

-Estrogen protects the body against bone loss and certain forms of cancer.
+Estrogen protects the body against bone loss so early menopause can lead to osteoporosis.
+Osteoporosis causes bones to become fragile, weak, and prone to breakage.
+Estrogen also protects against certain forms of cancer.
 Women who suffer from early menopause are without the protection of estrogen for a longer time and thus these risks are heightened.
-Hormone replacement therapy and estrogen replacement therapy is often a viable option to reduce risks associated with early menopause but these treatments come with risks of their own.
+Hormone replacement therapy and estrogen replacement therapy are often a viable option to reduce risks associated with early menopause but these treatments come with risks of their own.

-Early menopause can be associated with a diminished egg supply, chemotherapy treatments, radiation, and certain diseases processes.
-Some experts believe early menopause is a protective reaction to illness, disease, and treatment as pregnancy occurring during these times could prove fatal to mother and / or child.
+Early menopause can be associated with a diminished egg supply, chemotherapy treatments, radiation, and certain disease processes.
+Some experts believe early menopause is a protective reaction to illness, disease, and treatment as pregnancy occurring during these times could prove fatal to mother and/or baby.

 If a woman feels she may be facing early menopause, a simple estrogen test can rule out the theory or prove it correct.
 Early detection can mean all the difference for a woman who wants to be a mother in her menopausal future.